Department of English

 Director of Undergraduate Studies:

 Course descriptions can be found each semester in The Announcement of Classes.
 It is available on-line one week before Tele-Bears enrollment begins for the upcoming semester.
-Creative Writing and Honors Course (spring only) applications are available at the same time in the racks outside of the English Department office.
+Creative Writing (fall and spring) and Honors Course (in spring only) applications are available at the same time and a link for them can be found within the description for each course.

 All students should meet with an Adviser in the College of Letters & Science, as well as an English Department Major Adviser.
 The information on this handout refers only to the requirements for the English major.
 Be sure to consult an L&S Adviser (in 206 Campbell Hall) about fulfilling all College requirements (Reading & Composition, Quantitative Reasoning, Foreign Language, Seven-Course Breadth, unit and residency requirements).
 For information concerning completion of University and Berkeley Campus requirements, please contact the offices listed below: